kfrlib/kfr/README.md

 KFR is an open source C++ DSP framework that contains high performance building blocks for DSP, audio, scientific and other applications.
 It is distributed under dual GPLv2/v3 and [commercial license](https://kfrlib.com/purchase).

+:star2: **New**: Explore benchmark results from the LIGO, Virgo, and KAGRA collaborations, comparing KFR performance against FFTW for signal processing in gravitational-wave research: https://ar5iv.labs.arxiv.org/html/2503.14292

 ## KFR6

 New features, performance improvements, easier setup.